 We are a supplier of electronic products and components.
 These products include capacitors, which are electrical energy storage devices, and discrete components, such as semiconductor rectifiers, transistors and diodes, which are single function low power semiconductor products that are packaged alone as compared to integrated circuits such as microprocessors.
 The products that we sell are typically utilized in the electronic circuitry of diverse products, including, but not limited to, automobiles, telecomm, audio, cellular telephones, computers, consumer electronics, garage door openers, household appliances, power supplies and security equipment.
-The products that we sell are sold to both original equipment manufacturers, commonly referred to as OEMs, who incorporate them into their products, and to distributors of the lines of products we sell, who resell these products to subcontractors who manufacture for their customers.
+The products that we sell are sold to both original equipment manufacturers, commonly referred to as OEMs, who incorporate them into their products, and to distributors of the lines of products we sell, who resell these products within their customer base.
+Surge sells its products through three of the top four distributors for electronic components in the world and also supplies its products to subcontractors who manufacture for their customers.
 These channels open doors to Surge at customers which Surge may not have access to otherwise.
-The products that we sell are manufacturers, Lelon Electronics.
-We have an agreement to act as the exclusive sales agent utilizing independent sales representative organizations in North America to sell and market the product to the customer that we introduced to our supplier.
+The products that we sell are manufactured predominantly in Asia by approximately sixteen independent manufacturers.
+We only have one binding long-term supply agreement with one of our manufacturers, Lelon Electronics.
+We have an agreement to act as the exclusive sales agent utilizing independent sales representative organizations in North America to sell and market the products for one of such manufacturers, Lelon Electronics.
+When we act as a sales agent, we receive a commission from our supplier who sold the product to the customer that we introduced to our supplier.
 The amount of the commission is determined on a sale by sale basis depending on the profit margin of the product.
-Commission revenue totaled \$536,668 and \$48,730 for the fiscal years ended November 30, 2019 ("Fiscal 2019") and November 30, 2018 ("Fiscal 2018"), respectively.
+Commission revenue totaled \$267,019 and \$536,668 for the fiscal years ended November 30, 2020 ("Fiscal 2020") and November 30, 2019 ("Fiscal 2019"), resp

 Challenge is engaged in the sale of electronic components.
 In 1999, Challenge began as a division to sell audible components.
 We have been able to increase the types of products that we sell because some of our suppliers introduced new products, and we also located other products from new suppliers.
 Our core products include buzzers, speakers, microphones, resonators, alarms, chimes, filters, and discriminators.
-We now also work with our suppliers to have our suppliers customize many of the products we sell for many customers through the customers' own designs and those that we work with our suppliers to have our suppliers redesign for them at our suppliers' factories.
+We now also work with our suppliers to have our suppliers customize many of the products we sell for many customers through the customers' own designs and those that we work with our suppliers to have our suppliers redesign for them at our suppliers.
 We have an engineer on our staff who works with our suppliers on such redesigns and assists with the introduction of new product lines.
 We are continually looking to expand the line of products that we sell.
 We sell these products through independent representatives that earn a commission on the products we sell.
 We are also working with local, regional, and national distributors to sell these products to local accounts in every state.